ETX-ASU/ring-leader-express/README.md

 yarn run develop
 ```

-This will install all dependencies, build each of the packages and being watching each package for changes.
+This will install all dependencies, build each of the packages and begin watching each package for changes.

 Note that the utilization of `Yarn Workspaces` allows packages do list other packages within this monorepo as dependencies.
 The watches that run should allow a change in a dependent package to be picked up automatically.